THEIA: Learning Complete Kleene Three-Valued Logic in a Pure-Neural Modular Architecture: Tuned Transformer Baseline

 At epoch 60 all 12 Kleene rules first cross the $>99\%$ threshold, with per-rule accuracies: $F \wedge U$ 99.80, $T \wedge U$ 100.00, $U \wedge F$ \textbf{99.06} (worst), $U \wedge T$ 99.82, $T \vee U$ 100.00, $F \vee U$ 99.87, $U \vee T$ 99.33, $U \vee F$ 99.78, $F \to U$ 99.81, $T \to U$ 100.00, $T \leftrightarrow U$ 100.00, $F \leftrightarrow U$ 100.00.
 At final evaluation the worst rule is $U \vee T$ at 99.53\%, still well above the 99\% pass threshold; all 12 rules pass.

 \paragraph{Multi-seed extension ($n\!=\!3$).} We extend the tuned protocol to seeds 123 and 256 using the same architecture (BigTransformer) and the same optimizer schedule as seed 42.
 Both reach $\geq$99.93\% / $\geq$99.90\% overall accuracy and pass 12/12 Kleene rules.
 Seed 123 reaches overall $\geq$99.9\% at epoch 73 (34.2 min); seed 256 at epoch 98 (43.3 min).
 Across the three seeds, overall-99.9\% convergence time is $39.7 \pm 5.0$ minutes, with 12/12 Kleene coverage reached in $28.8 \pm 1.7$ minutes.
-Notably, seed 123---the only seed that fails under the matched protocol---converges readily under tuning, confirming that its matched-protocol failure reflects optimizer sensitivity rather than an architectural limitation.
+Notably, seed 123---the only seed that fails under the development-default configuration---converges readily under tuning, confirming that its development-default failure reflects optimizer sensitivity rather than an architectural limitation.

 \paragraph{Full 39-rule standard K3 coverage ($n\!=\!3$).} We extend the post-hoc diagnostic from the 12 targeted Unknown-involving rules (Table~\ref{tab:kleene}) to the complete 39-rule Kleene K3 truth table (Table~\ref{tab:full_kleene_new}: 36 binary rules spanning $\{\wedge, \vee, \rightarrow, \leftrightarrow\} \times \{F,T,U\}^2$, plus 3 unary NOT rules; 10{,}000 samples per rule per seed).
 Standard strong Kleene ground truth (IMP with $U\rightarrow T = T$, $U\rightarrow F = U$) is imported directly from the Transformer training script to rule out any diagnostic--training semantics mismatch.
 All three tuned BigTransformer checkpoints pass 39/39 at $>99\%$ on every seed (117/117 rule--seed combinations; grand mean $99.89\%$; worst single combination $F\leftrightarrow T$ at $99.48\%$ on seed 42).
 Per-seed worst rules are $F\leftrightarrow T$ (seed 42, $99.48\%$) and $T\rightarrow F$ (seeds 123 and 256, both at $99.50\%$); all three are non-Unknown-involving and therefore not in the 12 targeted Unknown rules of Table~\ref{tab:kleene}.
 The 3 NOT rules are uniformly strong ($\geq 99.87\%$).
 This diagnostic shares ground truth, coverage, and pass threshold with Table~\ref{tab:full_kleene_new} (THEIA, $n\!=\!5$), providing a matched full-coverage comparison across architectures: both THEIA and the tuned BigTransformer learn complete standard Kleene K3 at $>99\%$ per-rule accuracy on every rule and every seed tested.